dejon082/SAMP-Dep/README.md

 For the second generation, there is one code which calculates slope for individual DNA sequences.

 For both generations, the output csv file contains the AA or DNA sequence, 1-tailed p-value relative to parental oncocin, average slope (mM^-1 min^-1), average y-intercept (min^-1), slope standard deviation (mM^-1 min^-1), and y-intercept standard deviation (min^-1).

+Output files are included and labeled by generation and DNA versus amino acid sequence based analysis.